Struggling with your child’s tantrums? Get a cheat sheet guide to handling tantrums and learn what to do when they happen.

 Sure, there’s temperament.
 Even among my kids, I can see differences in how each one reacts and what ticks them off.
 What works for one may not work for the others.

-But we can handle the situation better using other means.
-To lessen their frequency and their intensity.
-To prevent them from happening in the first place.
+We can handle the situation not through force or punishment, but through compassion and connection.
+We can lessen the frequency and intensity of these tantrums, and prevent them from happening in the first place.

-I realized we’ve been relying on a process or pattern that seems to keep tantrums manageable.
-Below, I share a few quick steps and questions to ask yourself so these tantrums don’t get out of hand:
+Over time, I realized I’d been relying on a process or pattern that kept tantrums manageable.
+Below are a few quick steps and questions to ask yourself so these tantrums don’t get out of hand:

 1. Your child starts to tantrum

-Each child’s tantrum is different, but typically you’ll know a tantrum is beginning when your child loses control, makes unreasonable demands, cries and even flails uncontrollably in anger and frustration.
+You’ll know a tantrum is beginning when your child loses control, makes unreasonable demands, cries, or flails his limbs.
 Perhaps his triggers are whining, flopping on the ground, or being quiet.

 Begin to be aware of which behaviors typically signal the start of a tantrum.